-There are many different disruptions that may cause your well-earned sleep to be disrupted.
+There are many different reasons why your well-earned sleep can be disrupted.
 There are also many factors that can affect the quality of your sleep.
 External factors can be a nightmare when they are out of your control, but how frustrating is it to be kept awake at night by an internal factor that you cannot control?

 What is Restless Leg Syndrome?